Noorhantarek/prediagnostic_pathways_archetypes/README.md

 - code that would save restricted outputs is disabled/commented in the public version.

 The scripts are intended to demonstrate the analytical workflow and will not run as-is without appropriately structured, authorised source data.

+## What I'd do differently
+1. Restrict to a coding-stable period.
+Archetype membership tracked calendar year almost perfectly — median diagnosis year ran from 2001 to 2013 across breast archetypes.
+Restricting to 2015 onwards would test whether the archetypes are pathway features or artefacts of changing recording practice.
+2. Adjust for confounders.
+Archetypes differed by twelve years in median age.
+Multinomial regression of archetype membership on deprivation, adjusted for age, sex and calendar period, would establish whether the deprivation association is independent.
+3. Cluster stability.
+Internal validity indices assess coherence within the data analysed; they say nothing about whether the same solution would emerge from a different sample.
+Bootstrap resampling would test this.

 ## Author